thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="511-fixed"}
 ## 5.1.1 Fixed Issues

-Geo Bubble map labels can now be disabled or enabled through data labels checkbox.
+Geo Bubble map labels can now be disabled or enabled through a data labels checkbox.

 Filter panel failure to open during formula creation has been fixed.